-Statistics show that the number of connected devices in 2018 is 23+ billions.
-This is almost 3 times the number of humans which is 7.6 at the time of writing this blog!
+Statistics show that the number of connected devices in 2018 are 23+ billion.
+This is almost 3 times the population density of the Earth, which is 7.6 billion at the time of writing this blog.

-Furthermore, this number is increasing and is forecasted to reach 75+ billion in the next decade.
+Furthermore, this number is increasing and forecasted to reach 75+ billion in the next decade:

 The first IoT blog of a series of IoT Blogs